anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 Environmentally challenged | Outdoors and/or exposed to environmentally harsh conditions | maybe unprotected<br>Exposure to abnormal levels of noise, vibration, heat, chemical, electromagnetic pollution | May only have battery power<br>Low/Medium bandwidth Fixed and/or mobile network access | No or minimal access control | Expensive ruggedisation<br>Operationally complex | Example locations: curbside, near cellular radios, |

 <a name="8.3.2"></a>
-### 8.3.2 Telco Edge Cloud Infrastructure Characteristics
+### 8.3.2 Telco Edge Cloud: Infrastructure Characteristics
 Commodity hardware is only suited for environmentally friendly environments.
 Commodity hardware have standardised designs and form factors.
 Cloud deployments in data centers typically use such commodity hardware with standardised configurations resulting in operational benefits for procurement, installation and ongoing operations.

 In addition to the type of infrastructure hosted in data center clouds, facilities with smaller sized infrastructure deployments, such as central offices or co-location facilities, may also host non-standard hardware designs including specialised components.
 The introduction of specialised hardware and custom configurations increases the cloud operations and management complexity.